 If there are multiple borrowers, the age of the youngest borrower will lower the amount available because the terms allow all borrowers to live in the home for the rest of their lives without having to make a payment.

 Weigh the costs and benefits of taking out a reverse mortgage.

 A reverse mortgage doesn’t work for everyone.
 If you do the math and find that, even with a reverse mortgage you will still be struggling to get by, it may be best not to use your equity at this timed.
 Do your research and plan carefully.
 Will the funds and accrued interest add up to more than your home is worth?
 For those who are thinking of moving to a new home anyway, it may be better to move now.
 Don’t use your reverse mortgage as a temporary solution.

 For professional assistance with mortgages, look no further than Stonebridge Mortgage Group.
 You can rely on Stonebridge Mortgage Group to help guide you through the home buying process from start to finish.
-We help get you pre-approved for a mortgage and help with your real estate loans and other mortgage solutions, both residential and commercial.
-We serve the greater Portland area and are in Gresham, Oregon.
+We help get you pre-approved for a mortgage and help with your real estate loans and other We serve the greater Portland area and are in Gresham, Oregon.
 Don’t wait to get quality assistance with buying your home!

 Important Information to Understand

 - At the conclusion of a reverse mortgage, the borrower must repay the loan and may have to sell the home or repay the loan from other proceeds.